-As of December 31, 2024, the Corporation has no cash collateral balances.
+As of March 31, 2025, the Corporation does not maintain cash deposit guarantee balances for these operations.

 The current methodology for valuing currency swaps uses the bootstrapping technique based on mid-swap rates to construct (zero) curves in functional currencies other than the functional currency and US\$, respectively, based on market information.